Company Details

 Yes, CommonSpirit Health maintains an official LinkedIn profile, which is actively utilized for branding and talent engagement, which can be accessed here: https://www.linkedin.com/company/commonspirithealth.

-Incident Types: The types of cybersecurity incidents that have occurred include Data Leak, Breach, Cyber Attack and Ransomware.
+Incident Types: The types of cybersecurity incidents that have occurred include Data Leak, Breach and Cyber Attack.

 Total Financial Loss: The total financial loss from these incidents is estimated to be $0.

-Detection and Response: The company detects and responds to cybersecurity incidents through an remediation measures with provided training sessions to staff, remediation measures with took disciplinary action, and third party assistance with cybersecurity specialists, and containment measures with systems taken offline, and remediation measures with offering 12 months of free credit monitoring to affected individuals, and remediation measures with class action settlement, remediation measures with credit/medical monitoring services for affected individuals, and communication strategy with written notifications to affected patients (march 2024), communication strategy with settlement claims process with deadlines..
+Detection and Response: The company detects and responds to cybersecurity incidents through an remediation measures with provided training sessions to staff, remediation measures with took disciplinary action, and containment measures with systems taken offline, and remediation measures with offering 12 months of free credit monitoring to affected individuals, and remediation measures with class action settlement, remediation measures with credit/medical monitoring services for affected individuals, and communication strategy with written notifications to affected patients (march 2024), communication strategy with settlement claims process with deadlines..

 Title: Dominican Hospital Data Breach